akshatmishra25/hacktoberfest2023/README.md

 -   Clone your forked repository to your pc ( git clone "url from clone option.)
 -   Create a new branch for your modifications (ie.  `git branch new-participant`  and check it out  `git checkout new-participant`  or simply do  `git checkout -b new-participant`)
 -   Add your profile data in  `main/participant/`
-- Add your profile information
-Create a markdown file in your folder following the convention  `main/participant/<YOUR-USERNAME>.md`.
-Ex.
+- Add your profile information Create a markdown file in your folder following the convention.
 	```
 	main/participant/<YOUR-USERNAME>.md
 	```